upsidedownlabs/BioAmp-EXG-Pill/README.md

-# Muscle-SpikerPill
+# BioAmp EMG Pill
-An very small and elegant EMG board from Upside Down Labs.
+A small and elegant EMG board from Upside Down Labs.